gideonshaked/eecs398-final-project-power-outages/index.md

 #### Final Model Overall Evaluation

-The final model is only a slight improvement on the baseline model, with the $R^2$ improving from 0.37 to 0.38 and the RMSE improving from 103 to 102.
+The final model is only a slight improvement on the baseline model, with the coefficient of determination improving from 0.37 to 0.38 and the RMSE improving from 103 to 102.

 That being said, we believe that the added features add additional robustness to the model, and that they will make it more generalizable to unseen data.